 How to do A Sew-In Weave?

-The more protective option, however, is a full sew-in, which requires all of your natural hair to be braided down and covered by tracks of weave and finished with either a closure or frontal to cover the sharp contrast of the tracks, opposed to using your own hair to do so.
+However, the more protective option is a full sew-in, which requires all of your natural hair to be braided down and covered by tracks of weave and finished with either closure or frontal to cover the sharp contrast of the tracks, opposed to using your hair to do so.
 This is more protective as it requires no manipulation of your natural hair and no risk of heat damage.

-Achieving both methods is very similar, however, involves some minor differences.
-This technique will show you how to handle a full sew-in, for further guidance on a half sew-in you can read up on it here.
+Achieving both methods is very similar; however, it involves some minor differences.
+This technique will show you how to handle a full sew-in; for further guidance on a half sew-in, you can read up on it here.

 1. Prep the hair